jackinthebox52/jmassey.net/content/cgnat-damned/content.md

 ## Adding New Services

-This stack is great because you don't have to do much to add new services and you can keep everything containerized.
+This stack is great because you don't have to do much to add new services, and you can keep everything containerized.

 To add a new service: